EnvyIT/space-invaders/README.md

-# space-invaders
+# Space Invaders
 An arcade game written in C.